-Skagit casting is not really much different than any other style of Spey casting.
+Skagit casting isn’t really much different than any other style of Spey casting.
 It should be slow, smooth, fluid, effortless, beautiful, efficient, and effective.

 1) Cut the hook off of your fly, stand in one place and practice for an hour, minimum!
 Allow yourself to shoot only one rod length of shooting line if you are in a slump or if you’re just starting your Skagit Casting career.